wswartzendruber/hlg-tools/README.md

 ## Determine `ref-white`

 The second thing we're after is the movie's `ref-white` property.
-The unfortunate truth of the matter is that there is no straight forward way to handle this.
+The unfortunate truth of the matter is that there is no straightforward way to handle this.
 Yet if it's not correctly determined, the picture will appear either too bright or too dim when played back on SDR.

 What we need to determine is how bright the current movie shows a fully diffused white surface.